Quol04/embassy-service-app-backend/README.md

 - `reports/` — generation of simple reports and aggregates for admin use.
 - `services/` — domain models for embassy service offerings and related logic.
 - `users/` — user profile models and authentication-related views.

-Note: The exact API endpoints and serializers are implemented in each app's `views.py` (and possibly `serializers.py` if DRF was introduced).
-If using Django REST Framework, endpoints will be present in the views or routers.

 ---